 Where are your products made?

 I make all of the hand painted jewellery, tufted pieces and card holders in my wee studio in Mangawhai Heads in Aotearoa.

 The recycled acrylic earrings are designed by me in Aotearoa and then made in the UK.
 At this point in time I am unable to find a manufacturer closer to NZ who is able to work with recycled acrylic.
 I have selected this company as they are environmentally conscious and pro active about looking after our planet.

 What is your jewellery made from?

-I make all of the hand painted jewellery from recycled, repurposed and sustainable materials such as used billboards, leather offcuts and scraps of old pool toys (thanks to Nina from I Used To Be who provided me with these off cuts).
+I make all of the hand painted jewellery from recycled, repurposed and sustainable materials such as used billboards, leather offcuts and scraps from old pool toys (thanks to Nina from I Used To Be who provided me with these off cuts).
 These materials would have all been destined for landfill so I am providing a second life to these resources.

 The printed acrylic earrings are made from recycled acrylic (R - MMA).
 The recycled acrylic is created from acrylic that would otherwise have ended up in land fill.